dragosbaiu/driverless-initial-project/README.md

 ## Approach Used

-The project follows a modular design, with different classes: Vehicle, Path, Environment (for Lateral Drift and Simulation Steps), and Controller (for the controller parameters).
+The project follows a modular design, with separate classes for Vehicle, Path, Environment, and Controller.

-At first, the kynematic bycicle equations are implemented, and then trajectories are plotted .
-To create an accurante vizualization, the maximum coordinate reached by the vehicle
+First, the kinematic bicycle model is implemented and tested visually.
+To ensure proper visualization, the maximum coordinate reached by the vehicle (either x or y) is computed and used to scale the axes proportionally.

-(either on x or y) is taken, and then the axes and grids are scaled accordingly.
-For the latter tasks, paths of different shapes are generated.
-The inital coordinate and heading are decided by the user, followed by specific parameters for each type of path (radius for circular paths, wavelength and amplitude for sine path, etc.).
-Then, the simulation takes place, in which the vehicle uses a specific controller to update its stearing angle.
-Moreover, inside the simulation, the vehicle updates its position after each time step.
-For some simulations, lateral drift is applied during the simulatin process to view its effects on the trajectory of the vehicle.
-Nevertheless, in some cases noise is also applied (in this project Gaussian Noise was used due to its simple implementation).
-The output displays the trajectory of the vehicle with yellow, and the path with blue (if present).
+Then, different paths are generated.
+The initial coordinate and heading are defined by the user, and each path type uses its own parameters (e.g., radius for circles, amplitude/wavelength for sine waves).

+During simulation, the vehicle uses a specific controller to update its steering angle at each time step.
+In some tests, lateral drift and Gaussian noise are applied to observe their impact on the vehicle's trajectory.

+The visualizer displays the vehicle trajectory (yellow) and the path (blue).

 ---

 ## Controller Tuning Strategy

-For the Proportional Controller, the approach used to tune the Proportional (Kp) was to start with small values (~0.1) and increase it slowly until the model starts to oscillate.
+For the P controller, Kp was gradually increased starting from small values (~0.1) until oscillations occurred.

-For the PID controller, the approach was the same: At beggining, Kp was set to a low value, and the Derivative Gain (Kd) and Integral Gain (Ki) were set to 0.
-As osscilations appeared, Kd was increased slightly, to reduce them.
-However, after a certain point, the turns became less agressive, making the vehicle unable to follow sharp turns.
-Following this, Ki was increased, starting with very low values (0.005, 0.01) and ending up much lower in comparison to Kd and Kp.
-Finally, for the Stanley controller, Stanley gain started out at a low value (0.1), and then it was increased until the trajectory of the vehicle started to behave strange (oscillations appeared
-, steering was very sudden)
+For the PID controller, tuning followed this approach:
+- Start with a small
+- Set Ki = 0 and Kd = 0
+- Increase Kd to reduce oscillations
+- Add a very small Ki to correct steady-state error

+For the Stanley controller, the gain Ks was tested from small values (0.1) upward.
+Higher values made the vehicle go closer to the path, but unstable steering appeared beyond a certain value.

 ---

 ## Challenges Faced

-The biggest chalange faced was understanding the math behind this project - from the geometry behind computing headings to the formulas behind each controller.
-To be more specific, it was hard for me to understand at first how each controller parameter affects the trajectory of the vehicle.
+The biggest challenge was understanding the mathematics behind the project — from heading geometry to the behavior of each controller.

-Additionally, I found it hard at first working with Raylib, as it was my first time using this library.
+Additionally, this was my first time using Raylib, so creating the visualization system was hard at first.

-Nevertheless, in terms of the simulation, I find it difficult to tune the controllers in order to make the vehicle follow short paths when it has high speed.
+Tuning the controllers for short, sharp paths, when the vehicle had a high speed also proved challenging.

 # Simulation Results

 ### 1. Standard Models

 Standard Bicycle Model

 ![Standard Bicycle Model](docs/1.png)

 Standard Model with Lateral Drift

 ![Standard Model with Lateral Drift](docs/2.png)

 ### 2. Heading Control

 Straight Heading

 ![Straight Heading](docs/3.png)

 Straight Heading with Drift & Noise

 ![Straight Heading with Drift & Noise](docs/4.png)

 ### 3. Straight Path Following

 Straight Path – P Controller

 ![Straight Path – P Controller](docs/5.png)

 Straight Path – PID Controller

 ![Straight Path – PID Controller](docs/6.png)

 Straight Path – Stanley Controller

 ![Straight Path – Stanley Controller](docs/7.png)

 ### 4. Circular Path Following

 Circular Path – P Controller

 ![Circular Path – P Controller](docs/8.png)

 Circular Path – PID Controller

 ![Circular Path – PID Controller](docs/9.png)

 Circular Path – Stanley Controller

 ![Circular Path – Stanley Controller](docs/10.png)

 ### 5. Sine Path Following

 Sine Path – P Controller

 ![Sine Path – P Controller](docs/11.png)

 Sine Path – PID Controller

 ![Sine Path – PID Controller](docs/12.png)

 Sine Path – Stanley Controller

 ![Sine Path – Stanley Controller](docs/13.png)

 ### 6. Chicane Path Following

 Chicane Path – PID Controller

 ![Chicane Path – PID Controller](docs/14.png)

 Chicane Path – Stanley Controller

 ![Chicane Path – Stanley Controller](docs/15.png)

 ---